LiagkaAikaterini/Ray_VS_PyTorch/README.md

 * [Chest X-Ray Images (Pneumonia)](https://www.kaggle.com/datasets/paultimothymooney/chest-xray-pneumonia/data) from Kaggle Datasets

 In our repository's data folder the resize.py python script can be located, which was leveraged to create smaller data files from the Friendster Social Network Dataset.

-## Getting Started
-To get started with the project, follow these steps: